 Caught On Mobile Driving

 If you are facing charges of driving with a mobile phone, these are serious offences.
 Which if you rely on your driving licence for work reasons, may have huge repercussions for you.
 You may not know who to speak to or what to do for the best and we understand the stress and pressure you are now under.
-However we can help you to be clear about the impact of these charges.
+However, we can help you to be clear about the impact of these charges.
 Furthermore how we can help you to achieve the best possible outcome.
 Have you been caught driving using mobile phone ? give Ashmans Motoring Solicitors Sheffield a call today.

 What Does The Law Say?

 The legislation governing the use of handheld mobile phones has been in place since 2007 and it stipulates that driving whilst using a handheld mobile phone is a criminal offence.
-In addition it is also illegal to cause or permit another driver to use a mobile phone or to use a mobile phone whilst supervising a learner driver or rider.
+In addition, it is also illegal to cause or permit another driver to use a mobile phone or to use a mobile phone whilst supervising a learner driver or rider.
 You are, however, exempt from this legislation in certain circumstances.
 You are allowed to use your mobile phone if you need to call 999 in an emergency situation and it is unsafe or impractical to stop or if you are safely parked in a legitimate parking area.
-In addition, you are also allowed to use digital devices such as 2-way radios and hands free devices.
-However if the police believe you are not in proper control of your vehicle you can still be stopped and penalised under this legislation.
+In addition, you are also allowed to use digital devices such as 2-way radios and hands-free devices.
+However, if the police believe you are not in proper control of your vehicle you can still be stopped and penalised under this legislation.
 Call our Motor Offence Solicitors today.

 What Are The Penalties?
 Driving with a mobile phone